-MAINTENANCE Alternator Belt Inspection
+Alternator Belt Inspection

-Inspect the alternator belt condition and tension at the intervals outlined in the Periodic Maintenance Table beginning on page 88.
+Inspect the alternator belt condition and tension before each ride.

 - 1. Stop the engine. - 2.
 Open the hood. - 3.
 Inspect the belt for wear, cracks or other damage.
 If the belt is worn or damaged, install a new belt. - 4.
 Grasp the alternator belt and attempt to twist it.